gddk/solarshed/README.md

 Supplier Device Package:TO-92
 ```

 * The 2n3904 npn Transistor requires 0.7V at 0.18mA, or 0.00018 A, to activate.
 The actual I(B), or β, or Beta, is dependent on the current through the collector and emitter.
 Not sure how to calculate this.
 I(B) = I(C) / β.
 I(C) = 4.6mA = 0.0046A.
 The β spec is "DC Current Gain (hFE) (Min) @ Ic, Vce:100 @ 10mA, 1V".
 Our circuit is 4.6mA, not sure how to do this math, so let's use β of 100.
 I(B) = 0.004.6/100 = 0.000046.
 2.6V/0.000046 = 57kΩ.
 Closest resistor in stock is 47kΩ, if we used that I = V/R = 2.6/47000 = 0.000055 A = 0.0055mA.
 That "seems" too little.
 Lets stick with 0.18mA needed.
 Or, can we assume that Gain of 100 @ 10mA means 46 @ 4.6mA?
 Then I(B) = 0.0046 / 46 = 0.0001.
 Then R = 2.6/ 0.0001 = 26,000 Ω. Are we splitting hairs?
 Anything less than 1mA isn't drawing too much current.
 What is at risk if we do not use enough resistance?
 Too little resistance and we fry the transistor?
 Or worse the raspberry pi.
 Too much resistance and the transistor does not operate.
 There is likely a range of acceptable current and as long as we are in that range, all will be fine.
 Sticking with 0.7V and 0.18mA.
 If we fry the transistor, they are super cheap, will replace and up the resistance.
 I suppose we could try the 47kΩ and see if the transistor will operate.
+One day will do this.
+If anybody knows the correct resistance calculation based on the specs, please inform.
 * The GPIO pin puts out 3.3V
 * V = 3.3V - 0.7V = 2.6V
 * I = 0.00018 A - this is how little current will be taken from the GPIO pin to activate the transistor.